-Studio Trumpet Player Pete De Siena of Los Angeles, California grew up in Edison, New Jersey.
+Studio Trumpet Player Pete De Siena of New York City grew up in Edison, New Jersey.
 Pete De Siena began playing the trumpet in the 4th grade.
 Most of Pete's friends were drawn to playing the drums so Pete opted for the trumpet instead.
 Pete relates, "I didn't really "get" the trumpet until high school.
 My band director handed me a cassette tape, yes I said cassette tape, of Maynard tunes.
 This was the first time I actually heard what a trumpet could do.
 From there I started taking private lessons and got serious about playing the trumpet.
 So I would give credit to my high school band director Andy DeNicola for showing me the road and getting me on it."

 From high school, Trumpet Player Pete De Siena went to the University of North Texas.
 Pete states, "Talk about shock.
 There were so many trumpet players at that school, and a lot of them were really good.
 I was the little fish in the ocean down there.
 The first semester, I auditioned for the lab bands and played lead in the 9:00 o'clock band.
 It was funny, because most of the people I was getting to know were congratulating me.
 I was thinking that I sucked big time.
 Here I was making a spot in the last possible lab band they had to offer.
 There was no reason to be congratulated on that was my thought.
 The first rehearsal, the director is handing out all of these heavy charts: Thad's "Kids are Pretty People," Maynards "Shaft", Thad's "Backbone," "Ahunk-Ahunk."
 I thought I would be playing these cheesy high school level charts in the 9:00 o'clock band.
 Now I was afraid that I wouldn't be able to play the charts.
 It was a very humbling experience for me, and a good challenge. " Pete eventually made it into the 1:00 o'clock band for a couple years.
 Pete also worked for Norwegian Cruise Lines while in college and did the Disney Collegiate Band in Orlando.